 The sole custom cover in this blog post is more like an excuse to talk about this incredible game.
 There’s no soundtrack available anywhere and it’s highly unlikely that there ever will be one.
 But I always appreciate to work with high quality images and in this respect ADR1FT‘s got plenty of it.
 The game is a real head-turner (in the most literal way you can imagine).

 The front cover (#1) is an alteration of Cory Schmitz’s original and strangely arresting logo design.
 I’ve also re-utilized the same font that was used for the game’s main menu (“Neuropol X“).
 The back (#2) is my own composition.
 An attempt to recreate the in-game perspective translated into a square album cover.
 Using the original concept art by Oscar Cafaro, I added and adapted all other elements one by one (helmet, visor, hands, foreground and background scenery) to give the illusion of an in-game screenshot.

-It’s beyond me how this game has got so many poor reviews.
-This thing is not to be played, it is to be experienced!
+It’s beyond me how this game has gotten so many poor reviews.
+ADR1FT is not to be played, it is to be experienced!
 It made me feel the sort of childish delight that is so hard to remember when you get older.
 I cannot thank Three One Zero enough.
 They have proven in an impressive way that the VR future is a bright one.
 Unfortunately it’s not theirs as they shut down for good this January.
 That’s too bad!
 I would have loved to see what else they had up their sleeves.